open-organization/open-org-leaders-manual/fattorini-innovation-through-community.md

 And I wouldn't be honest with you if I didn't admit that the approach has some drawbacks.
 Doing everything in the open means moderating, evaluating, and processing of all the data you're receiving.
 Supporting your members and leading the discussions definitely takes time and resources.
 But, if you look at what a community enables, you'll see that all this is totally worth the effort.

-As my friend and mentor David Spinks [keeps saying](http://cmxhub.com/article/community-business-philosophy-tactic/) over and over again, "Companies fail their communities when when they treat community as a tactic instead of making it a core part of their business philosophy."
-And as I've said: Communities aren't simply extensions of your marketing teams; "community" isn't [an efficient short-term strategy](https://opensource.com/open-organization/18/2/why-build-community-2).
-When community is a core part of your business philosophy, it can do so much more than give you short-term returns.
+As my friend and mentor David Spinks keeps saying over and over again, "Companies fail their communities when when they treat community as a tactic instead of making it a core part of their business philosophy."[^company-fail-community] And as I've said: Communities aren't simply extensions of your marketing teams; "community" isn't an efficient short-term strategy.[^community-strategy] When community is a core part of your business philosophy, it can do so much more than give you short-term returns.

 At Nethesis we experience that every single day.
 As a small company, we could never have achieved the results we have without our community.